Is mindfulness in today’s hectic world, boring, impossible or critical?

-I felt a great deal of empathy and distress for each of those souls holding on to each other who did have to suffer the stress and indignity each day.
-I started to wonder.
+I felt a great deal of empathy for each of those souls holding on to each other who did have to suffer the stress and indignity each day.

 When we arrived at our destination how many of those same people would be:

-Sitting at the same desk they sit at for up to 12 hours every day looking at the same screen.
+– Sitting at the same desk they sit at for up to 12 hours every day looking at the same screen.

-Rushing through their lunch if they were lucky enough to have time for a break.
+– Rushing through their lunch if they were lucky enough to have time for a break.

 – This one with a deadline gazumping the myriad of others already causing them sleepless nights.

-Wondering if their boss or the company ever saw them as someone’s mother, father, son or daughter.
+– Wondering if their boss or the company ever saw them as someone’s mother, father, son or daughter.

 Role playing the corporate person they were being paid

-Thinking about how it was still only Wednesday and they had no idea how they will survive until the weekend arrives.
+Wondering how they will survive until the weekend arrives.

 That of course is an exaggerated picture of a normal day for many people; or is it?

-What it doesn’t include is of course the reality that outside of work we still have a life to enjoy and manage.
+It doesn’t include is of course the reality that outside of work we still have a life to enjoy and manage.

-The bills have to be paid on time.
+– Bills have to be paid on time.

-The food doesn’t just magically appear on its own in the fridge.
+– Food doesn’t just magically appear on its own in the fridge.

-The dog won’t walk himself and bring himself safely home.
+– Dog won’t walk himself and bring himself safely home.

-The kids need some of our time too.
+– Kids need some of our time too.

-The house is such a mess.
+– House is such a mess.

-The car needs servicing.
+– Car needs servicing.

-How about planning that holiday.
+How about planning that holiday

-It’s been a while since we’ve since our parents.
+– It’s been a while since we’ve since our parents.

-I think I have a sore throat coming on.
+– I think I have a sore throat coming on.

-Why is everyone else so happy on Facebook?
+– Why is everyone else so happy on Facebook?